 The vision for the PSCC was unveiled to the public at a community meeting on Aug.
 22, 2018.

 South Sound 911’s public safety communications center (PSCC) will include space for 911 and police and fire dispatch, a municipal emergency operations center EOC), administration, records and public counter services.
 It will be constructed to meet National Fire Protection Association (NFPA), National Emergency Number Association (NENA), and Federal Emergency Management Agency (FEMA) standards for essential facilities.

 Beginning April 2018, South Sound 911’s PSCC entered into the schematic design phase, which concerns the building’s functional layout.
 South Sound 911 staff at all levels began providing input on spatial needs, workflows and departmental relationships.
-So far, that work has yielded a basic layout of the three-story building, from which the exterior could be designed.
+That work generated a basic layout of the three-story building, from which the exterior could be designed.
 (See the basic space plans for the ground level, second level and third level.)

 The public safety architectural engineering and design experts are also working to ensure the PSCC itself is strong enough for South Sound 911 to ensure survive-ability and continuity of operations.
 Like other essential facilities, it will be designed to withstand natural or man-made catastrophic events so South Sound 911 may continue providing critical emergency services for first responders and the countywide community.

 While not an exhaustive list, the public safety communications center will include:

 - 911 and dispatch operations and an emergency operations center (EOC)

 - Administrative space with a lobby and public counter for services such as fingerprinting, concealed pistol license application processing and other services